matxakav/OT-NWbasedOnGNS3/network/gns3/README.md

 - A GNS3 server emulates a network in a headless Linux.
 - A GNS3 client in a laptop connects to the GNS3 server to visualise, configure, test, and troubleshoot the network.

-Docker engine is an optional dependence (plugin) of GNS3 server, but it is mandatory to deploy our ICS network.
+Docker engine is an optional dependence (plugin) of GNS3 server, but is mandatory to deploy our ICS network.

+## Prerequisites

+- A bare metal Linux ([Ubuntu server LTS](https://ubuntu.com/download/server/) highly recommended) with at least 20GB RAM, 30GB HDD/SSD, and a public IPv4/IPv6.

 ## Install GNS3 Client